Paying attention to the attention economy

 ~Herbert Simon (1971)

-What is clear to me is that sometimes it feels like an act of sheer psychological rebellion and self-discipline to stop clicking and scrolling long enough to stay or return to where I really want to be.
+What is apparent to me is that sometimes it feels like an act of sheer psychological rebellion and self-discipline to stop clicking and scrolling long enough to stay or return to where I really want to be.

 Which is.
 Here at my desk.
 Writing.